David Schoen

 David Schoen is an American attorney specializing in federal criminal defense and civil rights law.
 He was one of the attorneys who represented former president Donald Trump during his second impeachment trial in the United States Senate.

 Early years

 Schoen was born in Washington, D.C.
 His father was an FBI agent who died when Schoen was four years old.
 His mother was a businesswoman who ran a Ford dealership.
 He has received degrees from George Washington University (Bachelor of Arts, 1980), Boston College Law School (Juris Doctor, 1984), and Columbia University Law School (Master of Laws, 1992).

 Legal career

 Schoen's practice is based in Alabama.
 His earlier work includes civil rights cases challenging police and prison violence, matters involving ballot access, and a suit challenging abuses in the Alabama foster care system.
 Schoen also represented Roger Stone during his trial related to charges made during the Mueller investigation and briefly Jeffrey Epstein before his suicide.

-Schoen represented former Trump chief strategist Steve Bannon in 2022, after Bannon was indicted for criminal contempt of Congress for refusing to testify before the January 6 committee.
-Days before Bannon's trial was to begin, Schoen made court motions in Bannon's defense to presiding judge Carl Nichols, which were rejected.
-Schoen asked the court, "what's the point of going to trial if there are no defenses?", to which Nichols replied, "agreed," hinting that Bannon should seek a plea deal.